ivan-magda/swift-claude-code/README.md

 - A general-purpose multi-agent framework
 - Production-ready IDE tooling

-It's a staged exploration of coding-agent architecture — intentionally minimal, intentionally incomplete.
+It's a staged exploration of coding-agent architecture.
+The gaps are deliberate.

 ## Tech Stack